HoussemDellai/aks-course/800_aks_kaito_llm_gpu/Readme.md

 kubectl apply -f kaito_workspace_phi_4_mini.yaml -n kaito-workspace
 ```

-This creates a StatefulSet and a Pod should be deployed into the Spot instance, but get blocked because of node's taint
+This creates a StatefulSet and a Pod should be deployed into the Spot instance, but get blocked because of spot node's taint

 ```sh
 kubectl get workspace -n kaito-workspace